 - Use your elbows to press gently down on your knees as you breathe deeply—this should deepen the stretch in your groin region over about 30 seconds.

 4) Squatted Groin Stretch

-This groin stretch is a little more advanced than the previous one, but it offers a new challenge by stretching both sides of your lower body at the same time.
+This groin stretch is a little more advanced than the previous one, but it offers a new challenge in a squat position by stretching both sides of your lower body at the same time.

 Here's how you do it:

 - Make sure you're standing with your feet wide apart, toes pointing out, and squat down slowly until your knees are directly over your ankles.

 - Place your hands on top of your inner thighs and push outward to open your hips.

 - You will feel a stretch in the groin muscle in both legs.